Constraints (Alpha)

 If this is enabled, the constrained object’s position is affected when the object it is constrained to is moving.

-Just like in the previous case, these constraints can be switched on and off individually for each frame and interval
+Just like in the previous case, these constraints can be switched on and off individually for each frame and interval.

 Constrain Additional

-This option is useful for constraining long body parts: spines, tails and such.
+It can be useful for constraining long body parts: spines, tails and such.

 1. Select several Additional Controllers.